meyayl/docker-matrix-bootstrap/README.md

-# Docker Matrix Bootstrap for Synology
+# Docker Matrix Bootstrap for Synology Diskstations

 This project consists of a script to bootstrap a Matrix Synapse Server, an Element Webapp and a Postgresql Server based on Docker Containers.
-It is specificly designed to work on a Synology NAS.
+It is specificly designed to work on baremetal a Synology Diskation NAS and will not work in any other environments!

+## Supported Environments
+Baremetal Synology Diskstations with Docker support.

+Other environments (even if its inside a VM on a Synology Diskstation) are not supported and will result in a broken configuration.

 ## Precondition
 The script expects (Let's Encrypt) certificates registered in Synology's certificate manager for: